AcidBurnHen/praseTV/README.md

 The browser extension also listens for the **Home** key.
 Pressing it focuses the open prase.tv tab or opens a new one if none exists.

+## Add bookmark
+Once installed, the extension adds an "Add bookmark" option to the right-click (context) menu on any webpage.

+This action uses Chrome's native bookmark API behind the scenes—so anything you bookmark this way automatically syncs with prase.tv.

+You can keep using Chrome like you normally would, and prase.tv will stay in sync with your bookmarks seamlessly.

 ## Bonus: Want to use it as `prase.tv` instead of `localhost`?